Victoria Wilson CD(DONA) Central Kentucky Birth Doula

 I am a DONA International certified birth doula and have been attending births since 2016.
 (You can read more about my experience, and hear what my past clients have to say, on DoulaMatch.net.)

 In our culture, birth is largely misunderstood and feared.
-As a doula and childbirth educator, my job is to demystify pregnancy and birth so that women might have a working knowledge of this beautiful process.
-My goal is that every client be comfortable and empowered during their own birthing experiences.
+As a doula and childbirth educator, my job is to demystify pregnancy and birth so that women might have a working knowledge of this beautiful process, and tools to navigate its ins and outs with confidence.
+My goal is for every client to be comfortable and empowered during their own birthing experiences.

 I am married to an incredibly supportive husband and mom to three spunky daughters.
-Professionally, I am interested in seeing maternity care options improve our community, and have been involved in the movement to license certified professional midwives in Kentucky.
-My practice model is to foster relationships among your care team as a way to positively improve birth.
+Professionally, I am interested in seeing maternity care options improve our community, and have been involved in the movement to license certified professional midwives and, recently, bring birth centers to Kentucky.
+I believe it the power of fostering relationships to positively impact the birth care team.
 I recently joined the staff of Evidence Based Birth®, and am an Evidence Based Birth® Instructor.
 I attended Spinning Babies® training in the Summer of 2019 to further my skill set.
 You can find me enjoying homemade lattes and attempting DIY projects in my Berea home.

 What is a doula?